sherlyc/Social-Login/README.md

 Testing social login directly is impossible to do with unit testing.
 We will write our local strategy which we can unit test first, get our **Routing, Authentication and Authorisation Logic** tests to pass, then implement a social login on top of this.

-- [ ] I have created a `passport.js` file and exported a function that accepts `app` and `passport` as parameters from this file.
+- [x ] I have created a `passport.js` file and exported a function that accepts `app` and `passport` as parameters from this file.
-- [ ] I have required my user model OR database connection and functions into this file.
+- [x ] I have required my user model OR database connection and functions into this file.
-- [ ] I have required my passport strategies into this file.
+- [x ] I have required my passport strategies into this file.
-- [ ] I have required my `passport.js` function into my server file and executed it passing in a reference to the initialised `app` and `passport`.
+- [x ] I have required my `passport.js` function into my server file and executed it passing in a reference to the initialised `app` and `passport`.

 ## Local Strategy